lijikun/nrvs-beamline-utils/README.md

 Requires [PHOENIX](https://www.nrixs.com/products.html), which in turn requires [MDA utilities](https://epics.anl.gov/bcda/mdautils/) for data generated at ANL.
 Also requires bash, sed, awk and gnuplot.
 Optionally, [SciPhon](https://originslab.uchicago.edu/Software-and-Facilities) is also recommended.

-## General Usage
+## General Data Processing Step-by-Step

 * Download the `.tar.gz` archive for the newest release.
 Extract all files, including the Example folder and symlinks, to the same directory where the `scans/` subdirectory is located.

 * Collect your data.
 Raw scans should be stored in the `scans/` subdirectory, e.g. `scans/scan_0003.mda`.

-* Use the `switch_sample.bash` script to name a sample, setting up the proper folder and symlinks, e.g.:
+* Use the `switch_sample.bash` script to name a sample, setting up the proper folder and symlinks:

     ```./switch_sample.bash Sample1```

 * Edit the end of the `in_padd` file, such that the corrected raw files are included.

-* Run `padd` to generate the sum file.
+* Run `padd` to generate the sum file `[Sample Name]_sum.dat`.

-* (Optional) Run `./res_func.bash` to generate the resolution function.
+* (Optional) Run `./res_func.bash` to generate the resolution function, which will be named `[Sample Name]_res_sum.dat`.

+* (Optional) Using SciPhon and the generated files above, determine the temperature and background noise level for the spectra.
+For its usage, one should consult [this paper](https://journals.iucr.org/s/issues/2018/05/00/fv5085/).

-* Edit the `in_phox` file such that it contains the correct temperature and background.
+* Edit the `in_phox` file such that it contains the correct temperature and background noise.

 * Run `./phox_plot.bash` to generate the density of state (DOS) file, and a plot will be shown as well.